karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

     .Build();
 ```

-2 - Instrument dependency calls.
+**2 .
+Instrument dependency calls**

-- The HTTP call is instrument automatically using the AddHttpClientInstrumentation extension method.
+The HTTP call is being instrumented automatically thanks to the AddHttpClientInstrumentation extension method, but this app also dequeues a message from Rabbit, so we want to instrument that part.
-- This app also dequeues a message from Rabbit.
-The code is pretty much exactly the same as the Rabbit producer but instead of injecting the activity we have to extract it from the message header.
+The code is pretty much the same as the one we have created for the Rabbit producer on App1, the only difference is that instead of injecting the activity we are to extracting it from the message header.

 ```csharp
 private static async Task ProcessMessage(BasicDeliverEventArgs ea,